WHMIS Canada: An Employer’s Guide to Compliance

 • Safety procedures on the usage, handling, and disposal of hazardous products

-• Procedures required when the hazardous product isn’t easily accessible, for instance, in a pipe, piping system, vessel, or tank car
+• Procedures required when the hazardous product isn’t easily accessible, for instance, in a piping system, vessel, or tank car

 • Procedures to follow if hazardous products may be in the air and workers may be exposed